In Investing, By Richard Garda, on October 9, 2024

 If you take out a loan with compound interest, the best strategy is to pay it back as quickly as possible.
 This will minimize the total interest you end up paying, allowing you to focus on repaying the principal.

-For savings accounts, compound interest may not lead to massive gains, but it’s a reliable way to passively grow your money.
+For savings accounts, CP may not lead to massive gains, but it’s a reliable way to passively grow your money.
 Many banks offer compound interest to attract customers to open accounts with them.

 Whether you’re borrowing or saving, compound interest isn’t always involved—many loans come with fixed interest rates.
 It’s crucial to understand the terms of your loan fully, including how interest will be calculated, so you’re aware of the total amount you’ll end up paying over the loan’s duration.